-For the integration between SAT and security operations to be truly effective, clear and open communication between the teams responsible for each is essential.
+For the integration between SAT and security ops to be truly effective, clear and open communication between the teams responsible for each is essential.
 This communication can include both periodic updates and immediate sharing of critical information.

 For example, periodic reports can help ensure that insights gained from security operations are used to continuously refine and improve SAT programs.
 These reports might cover trends in phishing attempts or other emerging threats that should be addressed in upcoming training sessions.